 Don't have need-based aid?
 No problem!
 Submit the Off-Campus Studies Program Petition at least 90 days prior to the start date of your chosen program.

 The credits earned through participation in the affiliated programs listed on this page will transfer to Cornell as long as you receive a “C” or higher in your coursework.

 You may start the application process with an affiliated program before you receive approval from Cornell.
 However, we recommend that you do not place a deposit with the program until you have received approval from Cornell.

 If you have questions about how your financial aid will be impacted, make sure to meet with Financial Assistance and as always, feel free to contact us with any questions you may have about our affiliated programs.

-Each course that you want to transfer credit for must have a petition for transfer of credit form completed and returned to the Registrar's office.
+Each course that you want to transfer credit for must have a petition for transfer of credit form and an add/drop form completed and returned to the Registrar's office.
 Only courses taken at an accredited institution will be accepted and you must pass with a "C" or higher.
 The course must also be approved by the Cornell department chair.

 The student waiver form must be completed if you are studying off-campus on any program that is not a Cornell College course.
 This includes all exchange, affiliated, and non-affiliated program participants.